 While giving an interview for the marketing manager position, everything was going smoothly for Aryan.
 He has answered all questions with ease.
 Then the interviewer asked “Are you not bothered about your height? it just does not speak leader.”

 Aryan is smart, intelligent and has cleared his exams with good grades.
 One thing about which he is not secure or comfortable is his height and it is always evident from his body language, so although the question was not at all directly relevant to the job he has applied for yet it shattered his confidence and then he was not able to gather the courage and finish off his interview on right note.

 Getting a job is all about fitment.
 Interviewers look for right fit, not the best candidate.
 In order to gauge the suitability of candidates, they ask a variety of questions in an interview and out of all most tricky ones are those that hit pain points of candidates.

-My interaction with multiple job seekers on quora has made me dug out few questions which can make candidates super nervous:
+Our interaction with multiple job seekers on quora has made me dug out a few questions which can make candidates super nervous.

 - Explain that gap in your CV?